Benzoyl Peroxide vs. Salicylic Acid: What's The Difference & Which Should You Use?

 What is salicylic acid?

 Salicylic acid comes from the beta-hydroxy acid (BHA) family.
 In case you need a refresher on those lovely BHAs, these acids are oil-soluble, meaning they can penetrate deep into your pores and unclog them at the source.
 Salicylic acid is a popular choice, as it can gently dissolve dead skin cells by breaking apart the bonds that hold them together, promoting cell turnover and smooth, bright skin underneath.
+It also works to dry out sebum in the skin, which can contribute to acne.
+So while benzoyl peroxide works by targeting the bacteria, this works by eliminating the oil and sebum.

 - Pros: BHAs like salicylic acid are great for reducing blackheads, whiteheads, and milia (aka comedonal acne).
 Plus, they typically do so in a nonirritating way: "BHAs also have anti-inflammatory, skin-calming properties, so they are gentle enough even for sensitive skin prone to redness and/or rosacea," notes board-certified dermatologist Hadley King, M.D.
 Another added benefit?
 Rodney mentions salicylic acid can help prevent post-inflammatory hyperpigmentation, especially for those with darker skin tones.